DannyTheVito/Smooth-3-Finger-Volume-Control-for-KDE/README.md

 # Smooth-3-Finger-Volume-Control-for-KDE
 A Python script to control volume on KDE Plasma using 3-finger swipes on your touchpad.
 Swipe up/down with three fingers to increase or decrease volume, and see the on-screen volume OSD.

+I made this because Touchegg can't switch directions when changing volume.
+With this script you can adjust the volume up or down without lifting your fingers.

 ---

 ## Features